About Neil Matkin, Ed.D.

 Network.

-Dr. Matkin holds Associate of Arts, Bachelor of Arts, Master of Science, and Master
+Dr. Matkin holds an Associate of Arts, Bachelor of Arts, Master of Science, and Master

-of Business Administration degrees.
-He earned his Doctor of Education degree from
+of Business Administration.
+He earned his Doctor of Education from Texas A&M University-Commerce,

 Contact Information